 On Saturday 30 November—during our Archibald Weekend presented by ANZ, celebrating Australian art and identities—two distinguished panels will discuss the Prize and its significance to Australian life and culture.

-Join Art Gallery of NSW director Michael Brand, ANZ CEO Shayne Elliot, and Archibald Prize 2016 winner Louise Hearman for a discussion on the Prize’s place in global art economies and what winning the Prize means in real terms for an artist’s career.
+Join Art Gallery of NSW director Michael Brand, ANZ CEO Shayne Elliott, and Archibald Prize 2016 winner Louise Hearman for a discussion on the Prize’s place in global art economies and what winning the Prize means in real terms for an artist’s career.

 Saturday 30 November, 3.50pm: Behind the Scenes of the Archibald Prize: From Painting to Judging with Lindy Lee and Tony Costa